 - Slide the Hard Disk Drive bay cover (the shiny part) out and away from the system to remove it.

-- Check the hard drive to make sure it’s properly seated and properly screwed to the system.
-If you wish to change it, take of the screw and swap the hard disk with a new one.
-Remember you’ll need to install a new system software to the new hard disk.
+- Check the hard drive to ensure it’s properly seated and correctly screwed into the system.
+If you wish to replace it, remove the screw and swap the hard disk with a new one.
+Remember, you’ll need to install new system software onto the new hard disk.

 Updating the System in Safe Mode

-Probably a bad update could be the cause of your problem.
-Installing a zero-day or day-one update can solve your problem.
+Probably, a bad update could be the cause of your problem.
+Installing a zero-day or day-one update may solve your problem.

-- Get a USB stick with at least 400 MB free space.
-The USB must be wiped and then create a folder called PS4 inside which you’ll create another folder called UPDATE.
+- Get a USB stick with at least 400 MB of free space.
+The USB must be wiped, and then you should create a folder called ‘PS4‘.
+Within this folder, create another one called ‘UPDATE‘.

 - Download the latest PS4 update from here and copy it over to the UPDATE folder on your flash drive.

-- Turn off the console complete, and then connect the USB stick to the PS4 through one of the forward-facing USB ports.
+- Completely turn off the console, and then connect the USB stick to the PS4 through one of the forward-facing USB ports.

 - Hold the power button for at least 7 seconds, at this point the system will boot into Safe Mode.

-- In Safe Mode, select the third option which is “Update System Software” and you’ll be able to follow the directions with ease from there.
+- In Safe Mode, select the third option, “Update System Software.”
+From there, you’ll be able to follow the directions with ease.

 Preventing the APU Problem

-It’s very likely the cause of the Blue Light of Death is not caused by any of the fixes described above.
-As I said earlier, the Accelerated Processing Unit of some PS4 consoles has not been properly soldered to the motherboard.
-This cannot be fixed and the only thing that can be done is to get a replacement unit from Sony.
-However, the only sensible reason the APU would come off the motherboard is when there’s too much heat.
-Here are a few tips to prevent the APU from coming off the motherboard.
+It’s very likely that the cause of the Blue Light of Death is not addressed by any of the fixes described above.
+As I mentioned earlier, the Accelerated Processing Unit (APU) of some PS4 consoles may not be properly soldered to the motherboard.
+This issue cannot be fixed; the only recourse is to obtain a replacement unit from Sony.
+Nevertheless, excessive heat is the only plausible reason for the APU to come off the motherboard.
+Here are a few tips to prevent the APU from detaching.

 - Make sure your console is well ventilated.
 Remove any objects blocking the air vents of the PS4.